Directory Listings for SEO in today’s world?

 Benefits of Directories

 Directories have been around since the dawn of the Internet.
-They’ve been a trusted way to get listed and locate listings.
-But in today’s world, many feel this dying breed has no benefit.
-There’s some merit to that idea, but it’s far from completely true.
-There are still benefits.
+They’ve been an especially trusted way to get listed and locate listings.
+But in view of today’s world, many feel this dying breed has no benefit.
+However, at the same time, this is far from completely true.
+Ultimately, there are still benefits.

 Here are some benefits, in no particular order, of having your website listed in a directory:

-Most directories are free.
+Generally speaking, most directories are free.
 And of those that aren’t – most are fairly cheap.
 Some niche directories.
-And although more expensive than their counterparts, are also extremely targeted.
+And although they are more expensive than their free counterparts, they are also extremely targeted.
 A small warning, however: if it’s free – make sure the quality & freshness are there.
-Some of them never actually list your site.
+Sometimes you get what you pay for.
+As a result, some of the free ones will never actually list your site.

 Although some of the el cheapo directories will post your listing immediately, some of them have actual humans behind the site.
-And they manually review the submissions.
+And, for the most part, they manually review the submissions.
 These are of a higher quality obviously.
 You’re already getting your first live human test – via submission!

 New website owners have learned the difficulties of getting indexed in a timely fashion.
-The days of using the "add URL" page of a Search Engine are long gone.
-Today Search Engines like Google and Yahoo find new sites through links.
+The days of using the “Add URL” page of a Search Engine are long gone.
+At the present time, Search Engines like Google and Yahoo find new sites through links.
 Directories give you links.
 And that gives you increased visibility to the Search Engines themselves.

-You’ve built a website and are waiting to be found by the Search Engines Even with on-page SEO, you know how frustrating it can be to sit and wait.
+You’ve built a website and are waiting to be found by the Search Engines.
+Even with on-page SEO, you know how frustrating it can be to sit and wait.
 So why do it?
-Most directories, even those manually reviewed, have a fairly short waiting time for being listed.
+In fact, most directories, even those manually reviewed, have a fairly short waiting time for being listed.
 So you’re listed on the internet, especially for your niche target, perhaps Geo-Targeted as well.
-You have a keyword-focused listing, and an immediate quality one-way link!
-The Search Engines will pay attention.
+You have a keyword-focused listing and an immediate quality one-way link!
+Search Engines will pay attention.

 Using your brand in the directory listing and linkage creates another digital footprint.
 This immediately increases brand recognition.

-Though you’ll get a boost in traffic from being listed, it will most likely not be huge.
-It will, however, be more targeted, and that is, afterall, a step closer to a conversion.
+Though you’ll get a boost in traffic from being listed, it will usually not be all that large.
+It will, however, be more targeted, and that is, after all, a step closer to a conversion.